navi-is-hardworking/NaviDiscordBot/README.md

 top_p                     -> Filters token selection range based on probability.
 A value of 1 means all tokens in the vocabulary are considered for selection based on their probabilities.
 Lower values restrict selection to only the most likely tokens. top_k                     -> Limits token selection to only the top k most probable tokens at each generation step.
-With value 50, the model considers only the 50 highest probability tokens when deciding what to generate next, discarding all other possibilities. frequency_penalty         -> Reduces token repetition, scales up based on the number of times a token has occured the context presence_penalty          -> Reduces the likelyhood a token will be selected if it has already occured in the context.
-(Unlike frequency penalty it only cares if the token has occured at all in the text, rather than the number of occurences) n                         -> number of responses (mainly for testing, wastes tokens in most cases) stream                    -> a stop                      -> List of tokens that will cause the generation to stop when reached.
+With value 50, the model considers only the 50 highest probability tokens when deciding what to generate next, discarding all other possibilities. frequency_penalty         -> Reduces token repetition, scales up based on the number of times a token has occured the context presence_penalty          -> Reduces the likelihood a token will be selected if it has already occured in the context.
+(Unlike frequency penalty it only cares if the token has occured at all in the text, rather than the number of occurences) n                         -> number of responses (mainly for testing, wastes tokens in most cases) stop                      -> List of tokens that will cause the generation to stop when reached.
 (You can leave this empty most of the time in chat models.
 But it can be very useful when using completion models.
 For example, you can set closing quotes " as the stop token to get the model to finish the dialogue.)

 max_context_length        -> Max CHARACTER count in context NOT including prompt length.
 Manage costs keeping in mind that 4 characters is roughly equal to one token.